Skip to main content

 Adipose Tissue an Active Endocrine Organ

 For a long time, adipose tissue, or body fat, was considered a passive storage depot for excess calories.
-We now understand that it is a highly active and influential endocrine organ, particularly the that accumulates deep within the abdominal cavity and surrounds the internal organs.
+We now understand that it is a highly active and influential endocrine organ, particularly the visceral fat that accumulates deep within the abdominal cavity and surrounds the internal organs.

 This inflammation further worsens insulin resistance, creating a self-perpetuating cycle.
 Simultaneously, the production of beneficial adipokines, like adiponectin, which improves insulin sensitivity, decreases.
 The result is a body that is both insulin-resistant and chronically inflamed, an environment that is profoundly hostile to balanced hormonal function.